 Mr Mccarthny says factors that influenced the board of governors' decision included the parents' complaints, and that the weekly 30-minute class was needed for other teaching.
 He said 68 percent of parents surveyed supported the programme continuing and 19 percent were against.

 Secular Education Network public relations officer David Hines says about 60 schools cancelled religious instruction classes in school hours between 2011 and last year.

 He said the group hopes a petition it is organising will make religion in schools an election issue and stop schools from evangelising children.

-Next story in National: Scholarship results posted
+Next story in New Zealand: Scholarship results posted

 Copyright © 2014, Radio New Zealand